ElektraInitiative/libelektra/doc/DESIGN.md

    configuration.

 The C-API is suitable to be reimplemented, also in non-C-languages, like Rust.
-Elektra provides a full blown architecture to support configuring systems, and the C-API is the core of this endeavour.
+Elektra provides a full-blown architecture to support configuring systems, and the C-API is the core of this endeavour.

 ## Data Structures